 The Academy and its Campaign for Social Science have submitted evidence to the BBC Trust’s Impartiality Review of the BBC’s use of Statistics chaired by Dame Jil Matheson FAcSS.

 The Academy of Social Sciences together with its Campaign for Social Science welcome the report to the Department of Business, Innovation and Skills today from Sir Paul Nurse, president of the Royal Society – but his strong endorsement of the quality of research makes it even more urgent that the money is found.

 The Academy’s Policy Team has submitted a response to the current Inquiry by the House of Commons Science and Technology Committee into the science budget.
-It is available to read from our Publications page.
 The Inquiry can be found at http://www.parliament.uk/business/committees/committees-a-z/commons-select/science-and-technology-committee/news-parliament-2015/the-science-budget-tor/

 The Academy’s Policy Working Group has submitted a response to the House of Commons Public Administration Select Committee’s Inquiry into statistics for the economy and public finance.
 The Academy’s response will be posted to this website once the Select Committee has approved publication.

 The Academy responded to the Commons Public Administration Select Committee (PASC) as it inquires into Whitehall’s ‘capacity to anticipate, analyse, assess and respond to the significant challenges facing the UK’ over the next decade.
 PASC has previously been critical of the lack of joined up and strategic thinking in UK central government; its inquiry follows… Read more »